 3. Brant Point

-This stretch of sand is a relaxing spot to watch the “traffic” of boats enter the harbor, and it’s only a short walking distance.
+Brant Point is a stretch of sand that is a relaxing spot to watch the “traffic” of boats enter the harbor, and it’s only a short walking distance.

 Just at the entrance to Nantucket Harbor, you’ll find an ancient, picturesque lighthouse on the farthest point of Brant Point Beach.
 The original Brant Point Lighthouse was constructed in the mid-1740s, and its beauty has drawn sand-loving, camera-toting visitors ever since.